RADESH626/black-noise-nextjs/memory-bank/activeContext.md

     -   **Correction:** Modified `src/components/common/CartItem.jsx` to safely access `item.price` and `item.quantity` using the nullish coalescing operator (`??
 0`) before performing calculations or calling `toFixed()`.
 -   **Missing Design Details After Quantity Update:** When updating the quantity of designs, only price and subtotal were rendered, and full design details were missing.
     -   **Correction:** Modified `src/app/acciones/CartActions.js` to ensure that `updateCartItemQuantity` returns the fully populated cart data, including all design details, after a quantity update.
+-   **Quantity 0 does not remove item from UI:** When a user set the quantity of an item to 0, the item remained in the UI with a quantity of 0 instead of being removed.
+    -   **Correction:** Modified `src/components/common/CartComponent.jsx` to filter out items from the `cartItems` state when their `newQuantity` is 0, ensuring immediate UI removal.
+-   **Implemented Optimistic Updates and Debouncing for Cart Actions:** Refactored `handleAddItem`, `handleRemoveItem`, and `handleClearCart` in `src/components/common/CartComponent.jsx` to:
+    *   Perform immediate optimistic UI updates on user action.
+    *   Use separate `useRef` debouncers for each action to delay server synchronization calls (`addDesignToCart`, `removeDesignFromCart`, `clearUserCart`) by 1000ms.
+    *   Implement rollback logic to revert client-side state if the server update fails.
+    *   Adjusted the debounce time for `handleUpdateQuantity` to 1000ms for consistency.

 ### Next Steps:
 -   Update `progress.md` and generate git commands.
+-   Identify and refactor other pages/components with iterative changes as per the new "Patrones de Sincronización de Datos".

 ## Login Credentials (Provided by User)